Rotomoulding, or rotational moulding, is a plastic manufacturing method with great design, production, and economical advantages.

 Injection moulding vs. rotomoulding

 In comparison to injection moulding, which is a common technique used to inject molten plastic into a metal mould, rotomoulding has less stress points and greater uniformity.
-Rotomoulding is a low pressure process involving heat and rotation, which means that, unlike in injection moulding, high strength molds are not needed to withstand the pressure.
+Rotomoulding is a low-pressure process involving heat and rotation, which means that, unlike in injection moulding, high strength moulds are not needed to withstand the pressure.
 The slow rotation process used in rotomoulding fuses the resins together in uniform layers with fewer stress points.
 Therefore, rotomoulded products are very structurally more sound and have excellent load-bearing properties.

 At Global Tanks, our rotomoulded products are made from UV stabilised polyethylene for protection from ultraviolet radiation and long-term degradation by the sun.
-This is great for products which are designed for outdoor use, like water tanks, agricultural tanks, troughs or livestock feeders.
+This is great for products that are designed for outdoor use, like water tanks, agricultural tanks, troughs or livestock feeders.
 Unlike other water tanks made from metal, our rotomoulding is also rust and corrosion resistant, which means that it has a longer lifespan and a lower risk of leakage.
 Our plastic is also food-grade and can withstand most acids, chemicals, seawater, and alkalis, making it safe to store fruits, vegetables, other fresh produce, and hazardous materials.

 Lower production costs